ooppii11/My_Ctf/README.md

    ```

 2. **Install Dependencies**:
-   Make sure you have Visual Studio or Visual Studio Code installed along with the .NET SDK.
+   Make sure you have Visual Studio installed along with the ASP.NET.

 3. **Build the Project**:
-   Open the project in your IDE and build it to restore the necessary packages and dependencies.
+   Open the project in your Visual Studio and build it to restore the necessary packages and dependencies.

 4. **Run the Project**:
-   Start the project using your IDE.
+   Start the project using your Visual Studio.
 This will launch the local development server and open the application in your default web browser.

 ## Acknowledgements